Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

 Access interface configuration
 ==============================

-This section defines configuration for the customer-facing access interfaces.
+This section defines the configuration for the customer-facing access interfaces.

-By default all access interfaces will be configured like trunks with all L2VNI vlans that are mentioned in ``group_vars/overlay_db.yml``
+By default, all access interfaces will be configured like trunks with all L2VNI VLANs that are mentioned in ``group_vars/overlay_db.yml``

 Trunk configuration
 -------------------